Implicit Mentoring: The Unacknowledged Developer Efforts in Open Source: Abstract

 \section{Abstract}

 Mentoring is traditionally viewed as a dyadic, top-down apprenticeship.
-This perspective, however, overlooks other forms of informal mentoring taking place in everyday activities in which developers invest time and effort, but remain unacknowledged.
-Here, we investigate the different flavors of mentoring in Open Source Software (OSS) to define and identify implicit mentoring.
-We first define implicit mentoring---situations where contributors guide others through instructions and suggestions embedded in everyday (OSS) activities---through formative interviews with OSS contributors, a literature review, and member-checking.
-Next, through an empirical investigation of Pull Requests (PRs) in 37 Apache Projects, we build a classifier to extract implicit mentoring and characterize it through the dual lenses of experience and gender.
-Our analysis of 107,895 PRs shows that implicit mentoring occurs (27.41\% of all PRs include implicit mentoring) and it does not follow the traditional dyadic, top-down apprenticeship model.
-When considering the gender of mentor-mentee pairs, we found pervasive homophily--a preference to mentor those who are of the same gender--in 93.81\% cases.
-In the cross-gender mentoring instances, women were more likely to mentor men.
+This perspective, however, overlooks other forms of informal mentoring taking place in everyday activities in which developers invest time and effort but still need to be acknowledged.
+Here, we investigate the different flavors of mentoring in Open Source Software (OSS).
+In our previous work, we defined implicit mentoring---situations where contributors guide others through instructions and suggestions embedded in every day (OSS) activities.
+Through an empirical investigation of Pull Requests (PRs) in 37 Apache Projects, we built a classifier and extracted implicit mentoring comments.
+In this work, we continue to investigate implicit mentoring by analyzing it through the dual perspectives of experience and gender.
+Our analysis of 107,895 PRs shows that implicit mentoring occurs (27.41\% of all PRs include implicit mentoring) and does not follow the traditional dyadic, top-down apprenticeship model.
+When considering the gender of mentor-mentee pairs, we found pervasive homophily--a preference to mentor those of the same gender.
+In cross-gender mentoring instances, women were more likely to mentor men.

 }

 \IEEEdisplaynontitleabstractindextext